Monday, February 28, 2005

 Oh, one more thing.
 Until you get some good seniority, you'll be working weekends and holidays.
 Hope the kids weren't too set on having daddy home for Christmas.

 A Day in the Life...

 Okay, so having corrected a few misperceptions, what is it really like?
 I picked a fairly average day from a recent trip of mine.
-Some days are better, some are worse.10:30am
+Some days are better, some are worse.

 10:30am: I'm at home, enjoying the uncharacteristically nice weather the Northwest has been getting this winter, when the phone rings.
 It's crew scheduling and they have a 4-day trip for me, with overnights in Sun Valley, Edmonton, and Calgary.
 Better pack warm!
 I throw a pizza in the oven, knowing I don't get into Sun Valley until 10:20PM and I may not get a chance to eat until then.
 After eating and packing, I leave the house about 35 minutes before my show time of noon.

 11:45am: I pull into the PDX employee lot, located about 2 miles from the terminal.
 We use a shuttle bus to get there.
 You need to allow some time for this, since the buses can be slow and/or late.
 Now, the key to parking in the employee lot is to park somewhere you'll remember when you return late at night, four days later.
 You're usually totally fried by then, and I've spent more than a few minutes wandering around the huge lot looking for where I parked my car.

 11:55am: I walk down to the crew room at the end of "A" concourse and check in at the SBS computer.
 I print out my trip key, which looks like this for the first day:

 25Feb 2308 PDX 1303 SEA 1350 400 47 45 ( 1